Financial Aid Glossary

 This numeral references Jefferson Community and Technical College's Federal School Code.

 This numeral refers to the individual Federal Income Tax preparation form.
 This tax form is used as reference when filling out the Free Application for Federal Student Aid (FAFSA).
-This tax form CANNOT be used for the Verification process.
+A signed copy of the prior-prior year 1040 with any submitted schedules can be used for verification purposes.

 Ability to Benefit (ATB)

 A student must prove Ability to Benefit in order to be eligible to receive Title VI Federal financial aid.
 To do so the student must be either a high school graduate or have received passing scores on the General Educational Development (GED) exam.

 A student signs an Academic Plan of Action if a Satisfactory Academic Progress appeal is approved by the appeals committee.
 This form identifies the specific steps a student will take to achieve Satisfactory Academic Progress in the future.

 An electronic course information format designed to chart progress toward earning Jefferson Community and Technical College credentials and for students seeking majors who intend to transfer.
 Students with fewer than 18 credit hours must fill out and sign an Academic Progress Plan with an Academic Advisor in order to self-register.
 If a student changes his or her major, a new Academic Program Plan must be created and consulted.

 The cost of the loan represented by the interest.
 The interest is added to the loan amount before the repayment period or before a payment installment.

 Defined as gross income minus adjustments to income.
 It is all the taxable income as reported on a U.S. income tax return.